Feng Shui Basics

 Warm light

 A dim forgotten corner rarely feels abundant.
-A lamp or candlelight-style glow often helps more than another decorative object.
+A lamp or candlelight-style glow often helps more than another object.

 3